Cabinet d'avocats

 If a foreigner who has actually received a notice to leave does not do so and then is, for whatever reason questioned by the Police, such as in the streets, or is otherwise in the custody of the administration such as for a labor law violation, he or she may then be sent away forthwith.

 At this stage the delay for appeal is likely to be very short (generally 48 hours - hour to hour from notification of the notice to leave the country).
-If the foreigner had actually already received a notice to leave the country through the mails, or by some other means, and if he or she had not already appealed within the allotted time, then his or her recourses against the notice to leave the country would effectively be lost.
+If the foreigner had actually already received a notice to leave the country through the mail, or by some other means, and if he or she had not already appealed within the allotted time, then his or her recourses against the notice to leave the country would effectively be lost.
 In some cases, a notice to leave the country will be declared stale and inoperable.

 The following categories of foreigners may not forced to leave he country: